nseon1/badads/README.md

 Basically i showed you can hijack an ai (like agent) via ads on a site; much more malicious if something like  full time operator came out

-works best on model with learn vision rather than something like OCR
+works best on model with learn vision rather than something like OCR- as the text isnt too common.